rbind/cheap_shots/content/classes/computer-setup.md

 ### R

-Download and install the [R base system](http://cran.rstudio.com/).
+Download and install the [R base system](http://cran.rstudio.com/) for your operating system.
 I assume you use the [Rstudio Desktop system](http://www.rstudio.com/products/rstudio/download/) to work with the base system.
-When installing you can accept all the default options.
+You have to scroll down to find the installer for your operating system.
+When installing these you can accept all the default options.

 You should also install package `tidyverse`.
-While connected to the internet, go to the console prompt
+While connected to the internet, start up RStudio, go to the console prompt

 ![screenshot of console prompt](img/console_prompt_at_startup.png)

-type
+at the `>` type

 ```r
 install.packages("tidyverse")
 ```
+and hit enter.

 [Here is a video](https://youtu.be/Ks3q0WSQ_eo) showing you how to install packages.
 There may be additional packages you should install prior to your first class or workshop.